Aliases for EPS8 Gene

 GeneCards Summary for EPS8 Gene

 EPS8 (Epidermal Growth Factor Receptor Pathway Substrate 8) is a Protein Coding gene.
-Diseases associated with EPS8 include deafness, autosomal recessive 102 and autosomal recessive non-syndromic sensorineural deafness type dfnb.
-Among its related pathways are Tyrosine Kinases / Adaptors and Development FGFR signaling pathway.
-GO annotations related to this gene include actin binding and Rac GTPase binding.
+Diseases associated with EPS8 include Deafness, Autosomal Recessive 102 and Branchiootic Syndrome 1.
+Among its related pathways are G-protein signaling RAC1 in cellular process and Development ERBB-family signaling.
+Gene Ontology (GO) annotations related to this gene include actin binding and Rac GTPase binding.
 An important paralog of this gene is EPS8L2.